AdilShamim8/Prices_Predictor_System/README.md

    a.
 Differentiate our project by integrating MLOps practices using ZenML and MLflow.
    b.
 Implement CI/CD pipelines to automate testing, deployment, of the model in production.
    c.
 Ensure the model is not only accurate but also maintainable, scalable, and ready for real-world use.

+## First step is always to load the data!

+We will ingest data first; here’s how we will do it little differently:
+- Use Design Patterns to handle other sets of data accordingly.
+- Make it readable, and reproducible in that sense.

+We will make use of Factory Design Pattern but before we go, here’s small explanation of Factory design pattern.